-"ECO-Transit provides planning, design and feasibility study consulting services to public and private clients independently, or as a member of professional Architecture & Engineering Teams for aerial cableway / ropeway projects."
+"ECO-Transit provides planning and feasibility study consulting services to public and private clients independently, or as a member of professional A&E teams for aerial cableway / ropeway projects."

 Aerial Cable Projects - Urban Transit Gondolas: